-If we have a negative cosmological constant, the story will be different --- AdS acts as a confining box.
-We can consider different regimes while taking the large-$r_c$ approximation.
+{For a finite value of $L$, however, the story will be different since AdS acts as a confining box. } We can consider different regimes while taking the large-$r_c$ approximation.
 It is clear from above that $M^{\frac{1}{d-2}} \ll r_c \ll \pqty{ M L^2}^{\frac{1}{d}}$ is an uninteresting domain ($\qh Q$ is at most the similar order of magnitude as $M$), since the finite-$L$ corrections are not sufficient to guarantee a stable orbit.
 An interesting regime is, \baa \frac{M}{r_c^{d-2}} \ll \frac{r_c^2}{L^2} \ll 1, \ea which is appropriate for orbits barely feeling the effect of a non-zero cosmological constant.
 This regime is well-suited for studying the effects of small extremal black holes.

 In this approximation, \baa \lh^2 &= \frac{r_c^4}{L^2} \pqty{ 1 + L^2 (d-2) \frac{M -k_d \qh Q}{r_c^{d} } }, \\ \eh &\approx 1 + \frac{r_c^2}{L^2} + \frac{d-4}{2} \frac{M -k_d \qh Q}{r_c^{d-2}}. \ea We can invert the first relation to obtain $r_c$ as a perturbative expansion in large $\lh L$, which allows us express the energy in a coordinate-independent manner: \baa \eh &\approx 1 + \frac{\lh}{L} - \frac{M - k_d \qh Q }{ (\lh L)^{d/2-1} } . \ea The terms that are neglected are suppressed by powers of $1/\lh L$.
 We now consider the regime $r_ c \gg L, M^{\frac{1}{d-2}}$, which is necessary when we consider large black holes.
 This regime is actually applicable for black holes of all sizes.
 The perturbative expansion here is rather different (the following expressions are valid for $d \geq 5$),